-Length of tenure: Funding is provided for 1- and 2-year fellowships
+Length of tenure: Funding is provided for a 1-year fellowship.

 Awards are to be received by the host institution – no administrative expenses should be deducted from the grant award.
 In exceptional circumstances (such as in the case that the host institutions will withhold administrative expenses) awards may be paid directly to the fellow.
 Payment is usually made in three instalments: £20,000 2 months prior to start of fellowship, £15,000 after 3 months and £15,000 after 6 months.
 The second two payments are subject to reports being received from the fellow and signed by the mentor.

 Funding transparency: The applicant must declare in advance to IHS if he/she will benefit from any other source of financing to complete the fellowship and also declare any funding received after being awarded the fellowship.

 Essential criteria: Applicants must meet the following criteria to be considered for a fellowship award:

 - The applicant and mentor must be members of IHS

 - The applicant and mentor must be professionally involved in the treatment, research or management of headache disorders

 - The applicant should be within 6 years of completing training (MD, PhD, specialty training, whatever was last) not including non-professional periods

 - The applicant should not have previously received an IHS fellowship award

 - The hosting institution must be different from the home institution and preferably, but not necessarily, in another country.